Fningalready/Fningalready.github.io/_posts/2020-12-29-all-content-E-L.markdown

 ### Gardenia

 * Traditionally, gardenia flowers can have symbolized a number of different meanings and sentiments..
-The most common include trust, hope, clarity, renewal, peace and protection.
+The most common include trust, hope, clarity, renewal, peace and protection[2].

-* In the language of flowers the color white is often symbolic of innocence, new beginnings, purity, and elegance.
+* In the language of flowers the color white is often symbolic of innocence, new beginnings, purity, and elegance[2].

 ![]({{ site.baseurl }}/images/Gardenia.jpg)
 <br>

+2. Moulton, M., 2022. *Ultimate Guide To Gardenia Flower Meaning, Symbolism, and Uses.* [online] Petal Republic.
+Available at: <https://www.petalrepublic.com/gardenia-flower/> [Accessed 12 April 2022].

 ***